mbrandonw/mbrandonw.github.io/_drafts/2015-02-10-algebraic-structure-and-protocols.markdown

 }
 ```

 Now we want to test this predicate for hundreds, maybe thousands of different combinations of integers.
-We aren’t going to implement such a function, but it’s API might look something like this:
+We aren’t going to implement such a function, but its API might look something like this:

 ```swift
 check("* is commutative", multiplicationIsCommutative)